-Can you get no claims bonus as a named driver?
-Unfortunately, named drivers are unlikely to be able to build a no claims bonus – also known as a no claims discount or NCB – of their own while they are covered by a policy in someone else’s name.
+Can you get a no claims bonus as a named driver?
+Unfortunately, named drivers are unlikely to be able to build a no claims bonus – also known as a NCB or a no-claims discount (NCD) – of their own while they are covered by a policy in someone else’s name.

 Keep this in mind when adding your child as a named driver, as they will not benefit from a no-claims bonus until they take out their own individual cover as a main driver.